List of selective high schools in New South Wales: Creative and performing arts high schools

-The New South Wales Department of Education operates creative and performing arts high schools in communities throughout the state.
-These schools aim to foster excellence in creative fields while teaching the same core syllabus as other state-run high schools and are accorded a high degree of autonomy by the department in selecting students and teaching staff.
+The New South Wales Department of Education operates creative and performing arts high schools in communities throughout the state for students who wish to work with creative arts when they grow up.
+These schools aim to foster excellence in creative arts fields while teaching the same core syllabus as other state-run high schools and are accorded a high degree of autonomy by the department in selecting students and teaching staff.
 The schools boast specialised facilities and equipment and competition for places is acute.

 Sports high schools

 The New South Wales Department of Education operates seven specialist sports high schools in local communities across New South Wales.
 Each of the schools deliver a comprehensive education to local students and, by application and, based on merit and talent, students are selected to participate in each school's talented sports program.